-- Airport employee(s) in the 9209 Community Police Service Aide, 9212 Airport Safety Officer, 9202 Airport Communications Dispatcher and 1706 Telephone Operator classifications who are assigned by the Appointing Officer or designee to train employees in their respective classifications shall receive a premium of two (\$2.00) dollars per hour above their base wage, for each hour they are assigned as a Field Training Officer. - 339.
+- 344. Airport employee(s) in the 9209 Community Police Service Aide, 9212 Aviation Security Analyst, 9213 Airfield Safety Officer, 9202 Airport Communications Dispatcher and 1706 Telephone Operator classifications who are assigned by the Appointing Officer or designee to train employees in their respective classifications shall receive a premium of two (\$2.00) dollars per hour above their base wage, for each hour they are assigned as a Field Training Officer. - 345.
 Assignment shall be by seniority among qualified employees.
 The department shall determine the qualifications of the assignment.
 The determination of qualifications shall not be arbitrary.
-The assigned training and evaluations shall be performed in accordance with the standards established by the department. - 340.
-Employees in the 9212 Airport Safety Officer classification holding a position in the training section pursuant to the current practice of the department shall also receive this premium for each hour they are designing and developing training materials and training employees in the Airfield Safety series of classes, which shall include interns and trainees, and other City employees.
+The assigned training and evaluations shall be performed in accordance with the standards established by the department.

+- 346. Employees in the 9212 Aviation Security Analyst and 9213 Airfield Safety Officer classification holding a position in the training section pursuant to the current practice of the department shall also receive this premium for each hour they are designing and developing training materials and training employees in the Airfield Safety series of classes, which shall include interns and trainees, and other City employees. - 347.
+Included in the pay issued on August 20, 2019, active employees in classification 9213 Airfield Safety Officer shall receive a one-time lump sum payment calculated by applying the Airport Field Training Officer premium to qualifying hours (meeting the requirements for that premium) worked during fiscal year 2018-2019 after the effective date of their appointment to classification 9213.